Favour-dgreat/The-Complete-Hub/blog/Virtual-reality-and-mental-health/index.md

 altering normal functioning but rather allowing its users to choose their environment and explore it like they normally would in reality.

-It\'s normal to feel nervous in some social situations.
+It's normal to feel nervous in some social situations.
 For example, going on a date or giving a presentation may cause that feeling of butterflies in your stomach.
 But in social anxiety disorder, also called *social phobia*, everyday interactions cause significant anxiety,